mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 #### Samantha de Barros joins simplabs

-We’re very excited to announce that [Samantha de Barros](https://twitter.com/sami_dbc) has joined simplabs.
+We’re very excited to announce that [Samanta de Barros](https://twitter.com/sami_dbc) has joined simplabs.

 Samantha started out her career as a .Net and Java developer before shifting her attentions to Ember and Rails as she preferred the agility of web applications.
 Her work as a consultant helped Samantha to build experience with many different types of companies.
 She has shared this experience in talks at events including EmberConf and JSDay Uy.